nbusseneau/hephaistos/README.md

 <details>
 <summary><code>center</code></summary>

-Keep HUD in the center of the screen with the same size as the original HUD, i.e. screen size will change but HUD will not move.
+Keep HUD in the center of the screen with the same size as the original 16:9 HUD.
+Screen size will change but HUD will not move, static HUD elements will remain at their default 16:9 position.
+This is the default HUD resizing mode used by Hephaistos for 48:9 and wider.

 ![hud_21-9-vanilla](https://user-images.githubusercontent.com/4659919/178168394-99b68f49-b391-4fa9-9f5b-89be99981a91.jpg)
 ![hud_21-9_center](https://user-images.githubusercontent.com/4659919/178168396-37eb931d-0158-409c-8e8d-702e37fa5435.jpg)

 </details>

-You might want to use `--hud=center` for 32:9 or wider resolutions.

 ### Scaling